RandomcodeDev/purpl-engine/FalseKing.md

 - Static linking is used to reduce the number of files necessary to work with, making distribution somewhat simpler and possibly allow for link time optimization
-- Due to the fact that the game uses low-detail assets, it will very likely be orders of magnitude smaller than a typical AAA game
+- Due to the fact that the game uses low-detail assets and modern compression, it will very likely be orders of magnitude smaller than a typical AAA game

 ## Development